Serampore Mission Press: Closing

+The Baptist Mission Press in Calcutta inherited the bulk of Serampore’s presses, punches, and printing types in 1837, following William Carey’s death in 1834.

 Though the press was formally closed down in 1837, publications from the press continued to flow till later on.
 At the close of 1845, the King of Denmark surrendered Serampore to the British Government.
 The spearheads associated with the conception and execution of the Mission Press had all died by 1854.
 Owing to the lack of staff to take initiative, the press was gradually bereft of financial as well as expert guidance.
 All printing activities came to a standstill by 1855.
 After 1857 the British government was reluctant to encourage missionary education.
 There was a feeling that any strong attack on local customs, practice and beliefs or religious ideas might enrage "native" opinion.